 Pupils will complete weekly spelling tests.
 Spelling tests will consist of year group words from the National Curriculum and Rising Stars assessment words.

-These can be adapted to support children who require extra support.
-Rising Star words will be assessed termly.
+Rising Star words will be assessed half termly.
 Spelling homework is marked on a weekly basis.

 English